Raghunandana/sbwj/README.md

 # sbwj
-Spring Boot Application for the add and list Suburba and Postcodes
+Spring Boot Application for add and list Suburb and Postcodes